 On average, novels are around 90,000 words long.
 One book page generally contains 250-300 words, so a 90,000-word book amounts to 320 pages.
 But the length of your novel depends largely on its genre.

-So, what’s the correct pages count for your book?
+So, what’s the correct number of pages for your novel?
 Unfortunately, there isn’t a quick, solid answer to this question.
 In some genres, you can get away with less, while in others, you might have to sweat and grind a little more on your manuscript to increase the word count.

 This article will address beginner writers’ most frequently asked questions regarding page and word counts and help you find the answer for your specific book and genre.